stsievert/python-drawnow/readme.md

 If you only want to show the figure once, call `drawnow(function_to_draw_figure, show_once=True)`

-`drawnow` does not work in IPython's QtConsole at least for me.
+`drawnow` does not work in IPython's QtConsole.

 The full documentation is included in the doc strings.
+Use `drawnow?` or `help(drawnow)` to see these docs.

 ## Installation
 Two options: